hibernator11/Spanish-Civil-War-KGs/README.md

 # Spanish-Civil-War-KGs
-Extracting Knowledge Graphs as Collections as Data using the Spanish Civil War as main topic
+Extracting Knowledge Graphs as Collections as Data using the Spanish Civil War as case study

 ### Introduction
-This project intends to analyse the options and potential of Wikidata to extract Collections as Data from Wikidata using the Spanish Civil War and Spanish Exile as main topic.
+This project intends to analyse the options and potential of Wikidata to extract Knowledge Graphs as Collections as Data using the Spanish Civil War as case study.

 The data was retrieved from the [National Archives in Spain](https://www.cultura.gob.es/en/cultura/areas/archivos/mc/centros/cida/4-difusion-cooperacion/4-1-guias-de-lectura/guia-exilio-espanol-1939-archivos-estatales.html), and enriched in Wikidata.